Kiteware/icms/README.md

 ### Admin
 #### Blogs
 Create and edit blog posts which can be viewed from /blog.
-All blogs are in [markdown](http://parsedown.org/demo) format.
 #### Pages
 Pages are user created static files.
 Great for a contact form, portfolio or any simple PHP script.
 When a new page is created, a menu is automatically created for it.
 #### Users